richcipherblade/wuc-new/_altcoins/bitcore.md

 <p>It combines the latest Bitcoin crypto technology, including SegWit (enabled by default), Core 0.15 and Bloom, together with a 20 MB block size, fast 2.5 minutes block times, a new lowsized blockchain (~1 GB) and completely new tech like the smooth Diff64_15 difficulty algorithm and the GPU-mining algorithm Timetravel10.
 The mining algorithm is ASIC-resistant <a href="/video-mining-bitcoin-and-genesis-mining/">mining algorithm</a>, and the transaction fees are very low.
 Total coin supply, the halving schedule and the <a href="/video-qa-scaling-and-the-block-size-debate/">actual block reward</a> are similar to Bitcoin. </p>

-<p>The low blockchain size is a result of Bitcore not being a fork of Bitcoin like Bitcoin Cash or Bitcoin Gold.
+<p>The low blockchain size is a result of Bitcore not being a fork of Bitcoin like Bitcoin Cash or <a href="/what-is-bitcoin-gold/">Bitcoin Gold</a>.
 Instead it uses a new blockchain which makes use of the genuine hybrid fork method. </p>

+{% include page-toc.html %}

 <h4>Hybrid Fork</h4>